Torre dei Conti: History

-The upper floors were destroyed by a series of earthquakes culminating in the earthquake of 1348, after which it was abandoned until 1620, when it was rebuilt by the Papal Chamber.
+The upper floors were destroyed by a series of earthquakes culminating in that of 1348, after which it was abandoned until 1620, when it was rebuilt by the Apostolic Camera.
 Other earthquakes in 1630 and 1644 caused damage which was repaired at the end of the 17th century by Pope Alexander VIII, who added two buttresses.

 With the opening of the Via Cavour in the 19th century and the Via dei Fori Imperiali in the early 20th century, the tower was left isolated from other buildings.
 In 1937, the tower was donated by Benito Mussolini to the Arditi (Italian stormtroopers), which retained ownership until 1943.
-The tower contains the mausoleum of General Alessandro Parisi, whose remains are preserved in an ancient Roman sarcophagus.
-Parisi, who died in an automobile accident in 1938, was the leader of the Arditi.
+The tower contains the mausoleum of General Alessandro Parisi, a leader of the Arditi who died in an automobile accident in 1938 and whose remains are preserved there in an ancient Roman sarcophagus.

+The tower was used until 2006 to host city hall offices and was left derelict until 2022, when renovations to make the building a museum covering the recent phases of the Imperial Fora began.

+Collapse

+On 3 November 2025, the tower partially collapsed during renovation works.
+Two separate collapses occurred within 90 minutes of each other, leaving the tower with significant internal damage.
+One of the Romanian workers was killed and another was injured.